joey101937/JEngine/README.md

 scaleTo(double s)** methods; and changing the speed of animation by adjusting frameDelay field.

 Sequences have their own threads that animate them and keep up with current frames.
 These animator threads do not start until the sequence is rendered and stop if the sequence is disabled.

+# Stickers
+**Stickers** in JEngine represent a visual effect that is temporarily rendered to a location in a scene.
+Stickers are created in the following way: *new Sticker(Game g, BufferdImage bi, Coordiante c, int i)* where g is the game you want to add the sticker to, bi is the visual asset you want to render, c is where in the world you want the sticker to be rendered at, and i is how long the effect should last.
+Example of sticker use is a blast effects on explosion or impact.

+**AnimatedStickers** are stickers except they use BufferedImage arrays to store frames of an animation, much like a **Sequence**.
+Animated stickers loop through their animation until the given time duration is complete.

+**OnceThroughStickers** are AnimatedStickers except instead of looping until duration is over, the sticker will only play until one cycle of the animation has completed, even if the duration is not over.
+Giving a OnceThroughSticker a low duration can still end the sticker before the animation is complete.
+OnceThroughStickers can be instanciated without providing a duration; in this case the duration is assumed to be infinite and the sticker will only end when the animation sequence given to it is complete.

+### Sticker Operations
+Stickers can be manipulated in the following ways:
+1. Stickers can be scaled to a given size ratio. *scale(double)* will scale based on current size while *scaleTo(double)* scaled based on the original size of the visual.
+2. Stickers can be attached to GameObject2s in much the same way subobjects are.
+Stickers will now follow the GameObject2 and move with it.
+GameObject2 that the sticker is attached to is reffered to as the 'host'.
+Attach with *attachTo(GameObject2)*.
+3. Stickers can be moved by changing *spawnLocation* coordinate field.
+4. Stickers can be manually disabled and turned off by calling the *disable()* method.

 # Hitboxes
 Hitboxes come in two types: Circular and Polygonal.
 Circle hitboxes are the simplest and are more performant.
 A polygonal box hitbox is generated by default for each GameObject and automatically adjusts to fit perfectly according to whatever visual asset is being rendered for the object's visual.
 This is updated every tick.
 Hitboxes are most accurate when detecting collision with others of the same shape however each type can detect the other with reasonable accuracy.
 To create a circle hitbox, you just need either a coordinate point for it to be created at or a GameObject2 to connect to, and a value for the radius (double).
 Polygonal hitboxes take an array of coordinates for the vertices of the polygon.
 At this time, only and exactly 4 (four) vertices are supported.
 You may assign to a GameObject2 by adding it to constructor parameter.
 The vertices *must* be put into the given array in this order: **TopLeft, TopRight, BottomLeft, BottomRight**.